dushanka-dev/perfumes-stock/README.md

     * Store Stock sheet will minus current stock from sales.

     * Warehouse Stock will minus from the current warehouse stock from sales.

+* View Current Stock

+    * User get to see the latest stock in store.
+    * This is updated live so if user adds a sales, this worksheet is updated so user always see the latest store stock.

+* View Warehouse Stock

+    * User can see the latest warehouse stock for the day.
+    * Warehouse is updated automatically when user adds a sale.
+    * Warehouse staff save time by not having to minus stock in worksheets.

+* Sell_Through Rate

+    * Sell-through rate is used by businesses all around the world.
+It helps with identifying what product is selling and what is not.
+It helps business make forwarding decisions in stock to purchase in future.

+    * The calculation: sales units / curent stock * 100

+    * This feature uses live data, so if user adds new sales units, the result for this feature will update.